The Origin of Art Deco Advertisement

 "[Promotional posters are]...A means, a shortcut between trade and prospective buyer.
 A kind of telegraph.
 The poster artist is an operator; he does not issue a message, he merely passes it on..He is only expected to establish a connection --clear, powerful, accurate."

-Today, of course, history sees Cassandre's work with artistic eyes, leaving the commercial intent all but forgotten.
-This is easy to understand, as the posters themselves -- regardless of their original intent -- are so pleasant.
+Today, of course, history sees Cassandre's work with artistic eyes, leaving the commercial intent all but forgotten, which is easy to understand, as the posters themselves -- regardless of their original intent -- are so pleasant.

 The core of Cassandre's work: Progress, Comedy, and Simplicity

-Progress: The Art Deco era was enchanted by the idea of social and technological progress.
+Progress: Social and technological advancement enchanted the Art Deco era.
 The robustness, sleekness, and beauty of machinery found in Cassandre’s posters reflected the limitless, upward expansion the future.
-(This machine-focused view of Deco was particularly popular among American interpreters.)
+(This machine-focused view of Deco is especially popular among American interpreters.)